Martin L. Davey: Political career

 Davey was elected mayor of Kent, serving from 1913 to 1918.
 In 1918, he was elected to the United States House of Representatives to fill the term of Elsworth R. Bathrick.
 He was re-elected in November, but lost another bid for re-election in 1920.
 He was re-elected in 1922, 1924 and 1926.
 In 1928, Davey ran for governor, but was defeated.
 He ran again in 1934, and won two two-year terms before being defeated in a bid for renomination in 1938 by Charles W. Sawyer.
 He was the Democratic nominee for governor in 1940, but lost to incumbent Gov. John Bricker.

 Family

 In 1907 Martin married Berenice Chrisman of Kent.
 They had three children: Evangeline, Mary Bernice, and Martin Luther Jr.

 Mary Bernice died in childhood.
 Evangeline married Alexander M. Smith.
 Martin L. Jr. went on to work at the family business.

 Legacy

 Davey's family was known for their company, The Davey Tree Expert Company (founded 1880), located in Kent, Ohio.
+Davey Elementary School, located adjacent to the John Davey House property in Kent, is named after Davey, his father John, brother Paul, and son Martin, Jr.

 The Davey Beef Building (erected in 1977 but no longer standing) at the Ohio Expo Center and State Fair in Columbus, Ohio, was named in honor of Davey.